-This resolution doesn't change any state law—it's a symbolic statement urging South Dakota residents to pray and seek religious guidance based on the state's Judeo-Christian heritage and values.
-The resolution expresses the legislature's view that moral and religious commitment is necessary to preserve constitutional freedoms and protect the state's wellbeing.
+This concurrent resolution doesn't change any state law—instead, it's a statement of values urging South Dakota residents to seek religious faith and rely on God's guidance for the state's wellbeing.
+The resolution expresses the legislature's view that the nation was founded on Judeo-Christian principles and that virtue and religious commitment are essential to protecting individual liberties.

 AI-generated summary